Hanlan History, Family Crest & Coats of Arms

 Early Origins of the Hanlan family

-The surname Hanlan was first found in County Armagh (Irish: Ard Mhacha) located in the province of Ulster in present day Northern Ireland, where they held a family seat from ancient times, and were known as the Lords of Oriol, the ancient name for Ulster.
+The surname Hanlan was first found in County Armagh (Irish: Ard Mhacha) located in the province of Ulster in present day Northern Ireland.

 Early History of the Hanlan family